Morgan Beaty, LVT/CVT, BS

 Client Services Staff

 Tiffany has lived in Portland for the last 15 years and has always loved working with animals.
 She has worked in a boarding facility, as a veterinary receptionist, and was an apprentice instructor at Guide Dogs for the Blind.
 After going through cancer with her own dog, Finola (a career change from Guide Dogs), she was impressed by the empathy and compassion shown at Finola’s many vet visits.
 The opportunity to provide that level of care to clients, during such a stressful time, is what brought her to VCSS.
 She genuinely loves getting to know clients, and hearing about the journey they have been through with their pets.
-She has a Bullmastiff named Dresden who is a giant goofball, and a very talkative cat named Veruca.
-In her spare time she enjoys photography and anything creative or crafty.
+She has a Basset hound named Riggins who is a giant goofball, and two kitties named Veruca and Savannah.
+In her spare time she enjoys photography, anything creative or crafty and spending time with friends and family.

 Shrina has always had a strong bond with animals.
 Her parents knew from the time she was 3 years old that she would have a career in the veterinary field.
 She grew up in the Milwaukie area and has been working in the veterinary field since she was 15 years old.
 She started working at a veterinary clinic as a kennel technician after school and on the weekends.
 She was soon trained as a veterinary assistant and receptionist.
 Since then, Shrina has managed a doggy daycare, as well as a general practice veterinary clinic and has worked at a veterinary pharmacy before finding her home at VCSS.
 In her free time she enjoys taking day trips to various outdoor destinations, camping, hiking and spending time with her pets.